webbycrown/kiaweds-statamic-theme/content/collections/team/sprout.md

     content:
       -
         type: text
-        text: "From behind the camera, Sprout has chronicled countless stories—whether it's a fleeting expression at a wedding, the perfect light during golden hour, or a carefully composed product shoot.
+        text: "From behind the camera, Sprout has chronicled countless stories whether it's a fleeting expression at a wedding, the perfect light during golden hour, or a carefully composed product shoot.
 His career is built on the ability to see the extraordinary in the everyday."
   -
     type: paragraph
     content: